g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 In the event that, at QGIS project level, the following editing widgets are associated with a field:
  * Value relations
  * Value maps
- * Relationship reference
+ * Relation reference

 The values shown in the search tool will be those defined on the basis of the tables related via widegt.

 **Warning: in the case of fields with more than 100 unique values, the WMS service does not allow to obtain the complete list of values.
 In this case it is recommended not to use the `SelectBox` method**

 **Alternatively, you can use the QGIS API as a search method to overcome this limitation.
-See** [dedicated paragraph](https://g3w-suite.readthedocs.io/en/v3.8.x/settings.html#g3w-client-search-endpoint).
+See** [dedicated paragraph](https://g3w-suite.readthedocs.io/en/v3.9.x/settings.html#g3w-client-search-endpoint).

 The button ![](images/manual/button_add.png) allows you to add additional fields for the construction of the search query currently manageable through **AND/OR operators**.